DataCops vs Heap

 One platform that captures, verifies, and activates - instead of patching three tools together.

-The Heap Blind Spot
+The Problem with Heap

 Switching is seamless